jakosone/rpg/readme.txt

 A - left
 S - down
 D - right
+I - swing your sword

 ********Avatars in the game*****************
 @ - Player (you)
 H - Potion
 X - Poison

-The other ones are monsters e.g.:
+The other ones are monsters.
-¤ - Deadly Bee
-& -
-% -